Credit 101: The Ultimate Guide to Credit in 2024

 Store Card Rewards: Not Exactly Rewarding

 The plane continues its uncontrolled descent when you are sold on the rewards.
 They are a key component to making your credit work for you; however, because of the pitfalls with store cards, accumulating rewards in this way could satisfy that desire to say to yourself, “…and I get store credit back.”
-If you miss one payment, not only do you get popped with a huge late payment fee, but you also lose your rewards.
+Miss one payment, and not only do you get popped with a huge late payment fee, but you also lose your rewards.
 And since interest is compounded daily, those rewards essentially become a wash.

 And this is why you should say NO to store cards.
 Period.